cardano-foundation/CIPs/CIP-0118/README.md

 The disadvantages of the negative outputs view are:

 - We need to introduce negative quantities, all ledger rules and scripts need to be aware of these.
 In contrast, unresolved inputs look more like normal inputs during validation of the transaction itself.
-- The linearizability condition looks backwards, since we would require negative outputs to be ordered after the inputs which “spend” them.
-Similarly ,the argument that we can view the linearized order as corresponding to a “normal” series of transactions is more subtle, since we would also need to translate negative outputs into inputs for that to be true.
+- The value ordering condition looks backwards, since we would require negative outputs to be ordered after the inputs which “spend” them.
+Similarly, the argument that we can view the value order as corresponding to a “normal” series of transactions is more subtle, since we would also need to translate negative outputs into inputs for that to be true.

 The authors’ position is that: